Probiotics and Fertility: Support Your Reproductive Health

 • an unbalanced diet.

-This imbalance, called vaginal dysbiosis , can contribute to recurring infections ( vaginal infections , urinary tract infections , etc.) and, indirectly, to a decrease in the chances of conception.
-For example, studies have shown that dysbiosis of the intimate flora and/or intestinal flora can reduce the rate of embryonic implantation or increase the risks of early complications such as missed pregnancies (or miscarriages ), although these links still require further research.
+This imbalance, called vaginal dysbiosis , can contribute to recurring infections ( vaginal infections , urinary tract infections , etc.) and, indirectly, to a reduced chance of conception.
+For example, studies have shown that dysbiosis of the intimate flora and/or the intestinal flora can reduce the rate of embryonic implantation or increase the risk of early complications such as missed pregnancies (or miscarriages ), although these links still require further research.

 The benefits of probiotics are numerous!
-They can, among other things, help the body restore this balance.
+Among other things, they can help the body restore this balance.
 And repopulate the vaginal microbiota with the right probiotic strains such as:

 • Lactobacillus crispatus ;